US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 DUBAI, United Arab Emirates (AP) — The U.S. and Israel launched a major attack on Iran on Saturday, with President Donald Trump calling on the Iranian public to “seize control of your destiny” and rise up against the Islamic leadership that has ruled the nation since 1979.

-Some of the first strikes appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei, and Iranian media reported strikes nationwide, and smoke could be seen rising from the capital.
+Some of the first strikes appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei, and Iranian media reported strikes nationwide.
+Smoke could be seen rising from the capital.
 It wasn’t immediately clear whether the 86-year-old leader was in his offices at the time of the strike.

 “When we are finished, take over your government.
 It will be yours to take.
 This will be probably your only chance for generations,” Trump said in a video announcing “major combat operations” were underway.
 “For many years, you have asked for America’s help, but you never got it.”

-Note: This story has been corrected to show that IRNA reported 40 people were killed in the school strike, without specifying students.